iso13/FeatureForgeAI/README.md

    npm run prepReport
    ```

-5. **Install k6 Globally: Install k6 globally on your system to use it as a CLI:**
+5. **Optional Install for Performance Testing k6 Globally: Install k6 globally on your system to use it as a CLI:**

    **Mac:**